Error-404-NotFound/RISC-V-SIMULATOR/Discussions/Minutes_Of_Meeting.md

+# 11-05-2024
+Final Reviews and Final Commits and along with that, some Minor Bugs Resolved.

+# 10-05-2024
+The L1 cache is separated for each of the 2 cores.
+Also some more features like control flow of the simulation like implementating 2 separate L1 cache or single L1 cache are added.
+Along with that, starting the implementation of SIMD instruction.
+SIMD instructions are added in its initial phase and very basic implemetation is simulated.

+# 09-05-2024
+Successfully implemented the data in the cache along with the instructions.
+Started the initial phase of separation of L1 cache each for both the separate cores.

+# 08-05-2024
+Found some bugs in the code and resolved them.
+Started incorporating the data in the cache along with the instructions.

 # 10-04-2024
 Tried for data incorporation in the cache but could not able to do so.
 So decided to continue with instruction in cache only.
 Latency for retrieving a miss block has also been handeled ie 100 clock cycles for miss in case if it retrieves from MM and 1 clock cycle for retrieving through cache.